feevlic/feevlic/README.md

 # 👋 Hey there, I'm feevlic !

-My real name is [Felix](https://www.linkedin.com/in/felix-boudnik-3021a426a/), I am an engineer based in Germany.
+My real name is [Felix](https://www.linkedin.com/in/felix-boudnik/), I am an engineer based in Germany.

-I enjoy designing, building and exploring whatever I can imagine.
+I enjoy designing (sorry i only like designing system not ui...), building and exploring whatever I can imagine.

-Not everything I do is related to mobile apps.
+Not everything I do is related to software.
 Sometimes I like to pull ideas from outside the mobile world and adapt them to create better mobile (and mobility) experiences.

 Outside of my main tasks, I like to explore other software topics to familiarise myself with new technologies.